 As drought conditions worsen, BPUB is prepared to meet customers’ needs by ensuring a reliable water supply in all our service areas; these efforts include:

-- Identifying and repairing leaks through a Water Loss Auditing
+- Identifying and repairing leaks through a Water Loss Audit

-- Implement programs that maximize water savings for all our customers
+- Implementing programs that maximize water savings for all our customers

-- Work with local organizations to educate the public on the current drought conditions and water conservation efforts
+- Working with local organizations to educate the public on the current drought conditions and water conservation efforts

 - Rebates on high-efficiency toilets to help reduce water waste